OpenTofu is now part of the Linux Foundation 🎉

 }

-If this is enabled, run the apply command and observe the terminal output to be successful.
+If this is enabled, run the apply command and observe the successful terminal output.

-Verify from the GitHub UI that the issue is successfully created.
+You can verify in the GitHub UI that the issue was successfully created.

 verify issue